ChrisPritchard/slack-yara-scanner/README.md

 This has worked too: `export CGO_LDFLAGS="-static $(pkg-config --static --libs yara)"` - after installing yara, that embedded command returns `-L/usr/local/lib -lyara -lm`

 For uploading to lambda manually, a command like `rm main.zip; go build -o main && zip main.zip main` can be helpful.

+## Installing the app in slack

+- Create an app.
+- Under 'OAuth & Permissions', get the oauth token from the workspace section
+  - The app needs `channels:history` and `chat:write` permissions
+- Under 'Event Subscriptions', enable event subscriptions
+  - subscribe to bot events `message:channels`